Clouds and How They Form

-Clouds are made of water droplets or ice crystals that are so small and light they are able to stay in the air.
+Clouds are made of water droplets or ice crystals that are so small and light they are able to stay up in the air.
 But how does the water and ice that makes up clouds get into the sky?
 And why do different types of clouds form?

-Water Vapor Evaporates into the Air
+Water Vapor Evaporates Into the Air

 Water Vapor Condenses to Form a Cloud